 Two-part epoxy or polyurethane injection systems are common methods for filling basement cracks, but they don’t provide structural reinforcement.
 Even an insignificant amount of new foundation shrinkage after filling can cause a new crack to appear alongside your injection, but that’s where a unique reinforced approach can help.

-Of all the basement crack repair options I’ve researched, a product called DRICORE Pro Concrete Repair.
-This impresses me most because it includes physical reinforcement in addition to injection.
-The kit comes with sheets of woven carbon fiber fabric made to bond to the concrete and provide strength.
+Of all the basement crack repair options I’ve researched for consumer use, a product called DRICORE Pro Concrete Repair is the best I’ve seen.
+This product impresses me most because it includes physical reinforcement in addition to injection.
+The kit comes with sheets of woven carbon fiber fabric made to bond to the concrete with epoxy and provide strength.
 This bonding won’t stabilize a foundation that’s got serious structural problems, but it is much more likely to provide a once-and-for-all stable crack repair than injection alone.
 DRICORE Pro Concrete Repair involves a three-step process.

 The first step is to seal the surface of the crack and fasten injection ports every 18” or so along the length using a two-part epoxy.
-Once this epoxy has cured the second step is to inject the crack, filling all voids to seal it.
+Once this epoxy has cured, the second step is to inject the crack, filling all voids to seal it.
 The final step is to apply carbon fibre saturated with epoxy over the crack to further stabilize the repair.
-The manufacturer claims the results are stronger than an uncracked foundation.
-And while I can’t verify this claim, it’s obvious that the carbon fiber reinforcement adds a lot of strength and reliability, boosting the effect of sealing against water leakage and radon gas infiltration.
+The manufacturer claims the results are stronger than an uncracked foundation and I’m inclined to believe it based on my strength tests.
 If further foundation movement happens, it should never result in the old crack increasing in size.
 Carbon fiber is that tough.